nackjicholson/aiosql/README.md

 applications, and that's where `aiosql` can help.
 With `aiosql` you can organize your SQL statements in `.sql` files and load them into a python object as methods to call.

-The project is based on (and closely related to) the python package [anosql](https://github.com/honza/anosql), which is based on the clojure library [Yesql](https://github.com/krisajenkins/yesql/).
-It supports sync and asyncio drivers for SQLite (`sqlite3`, `aiosqlite`) and PostgreSQL (`psycopg2`, `asyncpg`)out of the box, and can be extended by you to support other database drivers!

 This project supports sync and asyncio based drivers for SQLite (`sqlite3`, `aiosqlite`) and PostgreSQL (`psycopg2`, `asyncpg`) out of the box, and can be extended to support other database drivers by you!
 The ``asyncio`` support restricts this package to python versions >3.6.
 If you are using older versions of python please see the